bigomics/omicsplayground-doc/overview.rst

 Here we present Omics Playground, a user-friendly and interactive web-based platform for the analysis and visualization of transcriptomics and proteomics data.
 Omics Playground allows users to apply a multitude of state-of-the-art analysis tools to their own data to explore and discover interesting biology in a short time.

 The current version of our platform (0.99) is implemented in R using the Shiny web application framework.
 The overview of the platform is shown in the figure below and consists of two main components.
-The first component addresses the data cleaning and preprocessing tasks offline, while the second component hosts an interface framework that supports real-time visualisation and interaction with users.
-The following sections describe the features of each component.
+The first component address the data cleaning and preprocessing, which includes preparing the input data, filtering, normalising and precomputing of statistics for some analyses.
+The second part is composed of the online interface, which supports the real-time visualisation and interaction with users.

 .. figure:: figures/overview.png
     :align: center